pubnub/rust/examples/README.md

 This directory contains examples of usage the `PubNub` crate.

-All examples can be executed with:
+All simple examples can be executed with:

 ```sh
 cargo run --example <name>